Pollinator Paradise

 More information on DMV fees is available on the DMVs website.

 Yes!
 Like other Oregon license plates, the pollinator plate may be customized for an additional DMV charge.
+You can apply for custom plate configurations at:

 Yes, you can maintain your current custom 6-character configuration on a pollinator plate, for an additional DMV charge.